 - Assuming All Models Are Equal: Condensing vs. non pick based on climate, not just price.

-Noritz offers some of the longest warranties in the industry.
 Heat exchangers are warrantied for 3 to 25 years depending on model and use.
 For example, the condensing EZ series has a 25-year limited warranty on the primary heat exchanger.
 Other parts (gas valve, electronics) typically have a 5-year warranty.
 Labor coverage is usually 1 year on manufacturer defects.
-Always check the specific model’s warranty terms and be sure to register your unit after purchase to activate the longest terms.

 Final Verdict